Maki Tall

-Maki Madani Tall (born October 30, 1995) is a professional footballer who plays as a forward who currently plays for Sint-Eloois-Winkel Sport.
+Maki Madani Tall (born October 30, 1995) is an American professional soccer player who plays as a forward who plays for Barœul.

 Born in the United States, Tall is of Ivorian descent.
 He has represented France, the Ivory Coast, and the United States at youth international level.

 Club career

 Tall first joined Génération Foot in 2004, when he and his family were living in Senegal.
 Four years later, he moved to Ivory Coast and joined local Abidjan-based side Club La Pépinière.
 It was during this time in Ivory Coast that he began trialing with a number of French clubs.
 He eventually joined Le Mans as an under-15, and excelled at youth level, finishing numerous youth seasons as his side's top scorer.

 He signed a professional contract with Lille in 2013, amid rumours that Le Mans were going to go bankrupt.
 In 2015 he was loaned to Championnat National side Red Star on a six-month loan, but only managed 2 appearances, totaling 15 minutes, before returning to Lille.

 Tall joined Swiss side FC Sion in July 2015 from Lille.
 However, he only featured for the club's 'B' team, before being released a year later in July 2016.

 Preceding his release from Sion, he returned to France to join Tours, where he spent a highly successful 2016–17 season with the club's 'B' team, scoring 10 times in 18 appearances.
 He was given his first team professional debut on the last day of the season, replacing Cheick Fantamady Diarra after 54 minutes against AC Ajaccio.
 Despite his team losing the game 3–2, Tall was credited for a good performance, which he capped by scoring a debut goal.

 In September 2018, he joined AC Ajaccio on a free transfer.

 On July 24, 2020, Tall signed with Belgian National Division 1 side Francs Borains.
 In January 2022 his contract was terminated by mutual consent.

 On January 31, 2022, Tall signed with Sint-Eloois-Winkel Sport.
+He scored his first goal for Winkel Sport against RFC Liége on March 6, 2022.

+On July 14, 2023, Tall signed with Olympique Marcq-en-Barœul, who play in the Championnat National 2, the fourth level of the French football pyramid.